Tight Bounds for Restricted Grid Scheduling

 Since \newalg is reasonable, Lemma~\ref{AlgNoSmall} implies that

 By Proposition~\ref{optspacelower}, $\OPT(\sigma,s,\ell) \geq sS+\ell L\geq sL/2+\ell L$.
 Thus,

 First suppose $\ell \leq s/2$.
-If Phase 1 has not ended, then the only bins where \newalg had a choice and used two more \Ss than \OPT did are the bins contributing to the value of $\SB$, so $i \leq 2\Spr$.
+If Phase 1 has not ended, then the only bins where \newalg had a choice and packed two more \Ss than \OPT did are the bins contributing to the value of $\SB$, so $i \leq 2\Spr$.
 By Lemma \ref{loopinv}, $\Spr \leq \Lpr \leq \CL$.

 If $j\geq i$, then $2(\ell-\CL)=i+2j\geq 3i$, so $i\leq 2(\ell-\CL)/3$.
 In this case, if $\CL \geq \ell/4$, then $i\leq 2(\ell-\CL)/3 \leq \ell/2$.
 If not, since $\ell \geq 2$, $\CL<\ell/4 \leq (\ell -1)/2 \leq \lfloor \ell/2 \rfloor$, so Phase 1 has not ended and $i \leq 2\Spr \leq 2\Lpr \leq 2\CL < \ell/2$.
 Therefore,